-- 1 Insert the WWAN card into its connector on the system board. - 2 Connect the two antenna cables to the WWAN card. - (i) NOTE: The WWAN antennas should be routed underneath the display cable and above the VGA daughter board cable, and then secured with the adhesive tape on the palm-rest. - 3 Replace the metal bracket on the WWAN. - 4 Tighten the M2x3 screw to secure the WWAN card and bracket to the system board. - 5 Install the: - a battery - b base cover - c Installing the SIM tray WWAN models - 6 Follow the procedure in After working inside your computer
+- 1 Insert the WWAN card into its connector on the system board. - 2 Connect the two antenna cables to the WWAN card. - 3 Replace the metal bracket on the WWAN. - 4 Tighten the M2xL3 screw to secure the WWAN card and bracket to the system board. - 5 Install the: - a battery - b base cover - 6 Follow the procedure in After working inside your computer